jeff4/bionotes.github.io/_comp/javascript.md

 #### Flanagan 9.1: Classes and Prototypes p.
 404
 * In JavaScript, a class is a set of objects that inherit properties from the same prototype object.
 The prototype object, therefore, is the central feature of a class.
-Simple Javascript class:
+* **Example 9-1 Simple Javascript class:**

 	```
 	//This is a factory function that returns a new 'RANGE object'